WarwickTechCrew/tc-website-wiki/wiki/07-case-studies/04-nulscc-2025/index.md

 @Joel this is your part

 ### Overlays
 The overlays were run using [H2R Graphics](https://h2r.graphics/) on a dedicated laptop.
-This laptop sent two inputs to the ATEM (Fill and Key) which were overlayed onto the stream using a Downstream Key.
+This laptop sent two inputs to the ATEM (Fill and Key) which were overlaid onto the stream using a Downstream Key.
 :::info
 We had some lag issues at the start which was caused by a delay between different USB-C > HDMI adapters.
 This was fixed by switching them out for different adapters with closer delays
 :::